Silver City Logo White

 Discover

-Silver City is a 200MW long duration energy storage infrastructure project in Broken Hill, NSW, that provides unmatched benefits to consumers in a remote region with extensive renewable infrastructure and resources.
+Silver City is a 200 MW Advanced Compressed Air Energy Storage (A-CAES) facility that is under late-stage development in Broken Hill, New South Wales.
+The project provides unmatched benefits to consumers in a remote region with extensive renewable infrastructure and resources.

 About the project